Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 The delivery is new.

-Saccade biomarkers for early cognitive detection have been studied in clinical research settings for years.
-The science is not new.
-What's new is making it accessible — a 5-minute iPad assessment with no specialist, no hardware, and no waiting room.
+Saccade-based eye-movement measurement has been studied in research settings for decades.
+The methodology is established.
+What's new is making it practical — a 5-minute iPad assessment with no specialist, no hardware, and no waiting room.

-Most members have never had a neural baseline.
-Clinics that start now will have two years of longitudinal data before anyone else.
+Most people have never had a saccade measurement baseline.
+Starting now means years of comparison data before anyone else has any.

 The data advantage compounds.